zmiguel2011/PFL-TP1/README.md

 ### Move Validation and Execution

-We decided to approach the movement in 2 separate ways.
+We decided to approach the movement in two separate ways.
 For the human players, we first let them select a pawn to move and then we print the valid moves for that pawn.
 On the other hand, the computer will directly choose a valid move from all possible and valid moves.
-Below you can see the choose_move/4 predicated.
+Below you can see the choose_move/4 predicate.

 ```prolog
 choose_move(GameState, h, _Level, Move):- % (HUMAN)